Picantería

+History

 Picanterias were born in the countryside.
 A house with a post hung with a red cloth was the place where field workers knew there was food offered.
 Clients would enter via the kitchen so they could see what was being cooked and could place their order.
 The dining room was rustic, with benches ranged along large tables.
 The atmosphere was usually conducive to lively conversation, even among strangers.